MicrosoftDocs/ATADocs/ATPDocs/security-assessment-enforce-encryption-rpc.md

 In such cases, the CA settings determine the security settings for the RPC interface, including the requirement for packet privacy.

 If the `IF_ENFORCEENCRYPTICERTREQUEST` flag is turned on, the RPC interface only accepts connections with the `RPC_C_AUTHN_LEVEL_PKT_PRIVACY` authentication level.
-This is the highest authentication level, and requires each packet to be signed and encrypted, preventing any kind of relay attack, similar to `SMB Signing` in the SMB protocol.
+This is the highest authentication level, and requires each packet to be signed and encrypted so as to prevent any kind of relay attack.
+This is similar to `SMB Signing` in the SMB protocol.

 If the RPC enrollment interface does not require packet privacy, it becomes vulnerable to relay attacks (ESC8).
 The `IF_ENFORCEENCRYPTICERTREQUEST` flag is on by default, but is often turned off to allow clients that cannot support the required RPC authentication level, such as clients running Windows XP.